-David N. Taylor, president and CEO of the Pennsylvania Manufacturers’ Association, said Friday that the governor’s office had not contacted him or other manufacturing trade groups before issuing the order, which he called “rash,” “overly broad,” and “imprecise.”
+David N. Taylor, president and CEO of the Pennsylvania Manufacturers’ Association, said in an interview Friday that the governor’s office did not contact him or other manufacturing trade groups before issuing the order, which he called “rash,” “overly broad,” and “imprecise.”

-Taylor said the order, which was issued just before the close of business Thursday, shut down timber operations, which he said feed the supply chain for manufacturing paper products.
-It also left steelworkers without coal to use for making essential products.
+Taylor said the order, which was issued just before close of business Thursday, shuts down timber operations, which he said feeds the supply chain for manufacturing paper products.
+It also leaves steelworkers without coal to use for making essential products.

 “We need the governor to come to his senses,” Taylor said.
 “We need him to reconsider his executive order so we can refashion something that is workable.”

 The governor’s office could not immediately be reached for comment.
 But in a statement Thursday afternoon, Wolf said, “To protect the health and safety of all Pennsylvanians, we need to take more aggressive mitigation actions.”

 “This virus is an invisible danger that could be present everywhere,” he said.
 “We need to act with the strength we use against any other severe threat.
 And, we need to act now before the illness spreads more widely.”

 As the number of COVID-19 cases continued to rise Thursday, Wolf issued a new and more expansive directive, requiring all but the most essential businesses to close.
 His administration said “life-sustaining” businesses that could remain open include grocery stores, gas stations, farms, and transit systems.